khilscher/AzureBatch_CLI/README.md

 - Create one task for each input file found with the extension specified in INPUT_FILE_EXTENSION
 - Install the NFS client on the CentOS 7 worker VMs
 - Mount the NFS mount point exported from the NFS server (which can also be the Head node VM)
 - Run the executable with the input file as an argument, spreading these tasks across all the worker nodes.
-- The executable writes its output back to the same NFS mount point
+Your executable can write its output back to the same NFS mount point

 ## Requirements
 1. You have already setup an Azure Batch account with Pool Allocation mode set to "User Subscription"